LeeSie0n/Daegu_chatolic_university_software_creative_design/README.md

 For those of you who don't know what Qshing is, I've created a simple webpage.
 Scan or click on the QR code and it will take you to an Instagram post where you can check if it's malicious or legitimate.
 The post description contains a lot of information about Qshing, its risks, how to prevent it, etc.

-If you have any questions or need anything, please visit the [site](https://antiqshingsolution.netlify.app/).
+If you have any questions or need anything, please visit the [web site](https://antiqshingsolution.netlify.app/).